Impulse Offer

 In the interconnected world of IoT, the collection and processing of personal and sensitive data has become commonplace.
 However, the Cyber Resilience Act highlights the need to protect this data from unauthorized access.

 The consequences of a data breach can be devastating, leading not only to financial damage, but also to a loss of customer trust.
-To meet these requirements, it is essential to implement robust security measures and ensure appropriate data management.
+To meet these requirements, it is essential to apply robust security measures and ensure appropriate data management.

 The CRA emphasizes the importance of designing secure IoT devices right from their very creation (referred to as “secure-by-design”).
 The recommended cybersecurity standards are intended to ensure that devices are protected against potential vulnerabilities and flaws.